niqdevgit/V.E.N.L.A/Hours&Diary.md

 ## 25.1.2024
 I did more work trying to configure the Docker containers.
 I am tasked to host my production version on containers.
 This has turned out to be a major challenge for me.
 But I managed to do it with a shell script and Apache.

+## 29.1.2024
+I made huge progress today.
+I discovered a kind of chicken-and-egg dilemma.
+I have a preference for working on the frontend, but it requires a backend.
+However, I realized that focusing more on coding and less on worrying will lead me in the right direction.

+Additionally, I made a minor change to my project title.
+Originally, I had the word "naaras" in it.
+However, my own "naaras" suggested using something softer, like "neito."
+Therefore, the project is now titled "Valitse elintarvike neidollesi lyhyessä ajassa."

+I also identified a need for more planning in my food selection logic.
+My strategy of doing first and thinking later is proving not to be as effective as I had hoped.
+I will definitely dedicate some time to improving this aspect soon.

+Second also: I found out that my CI/CD pipeline has an issue.
+The render will take my build files from the latest commit.
+So, my build step in the pipeline is useless.
+Well, let's see if I can fix that.
+Kinda shame to realize I have made such an oversight.
+But I think this is called something like learning.